 In 2018, Ergobaby entered into the stroller category with 2 new models.
 The first product launched was a full-size option called the 180 Reversible Stroller.
 This was followed later in the year by a premium compact option, the Metro Compact City Stroller.
+In 2019, Ergobaby launched the Embrace Baby Carrier which is geared for newborns (7lbs-25lbs) and merges the coziness of a soft wrap carrier with the simplicity and comfort of a structured carrier.

 Ergobaby competes in the large and expanding infant and juvenile products industry.
 The industry exhibits little seasonality and is somewhat insulated from overall economic trends, as parents view spending on children as largely non-discretionary in nature.
 Consequently, parents spend consistently on their children, particularly on durable items, such as car seats, strollers, baby carriers, and related items that are viewed as necessities.
 Further, an emotional component is often a factor in parents' purchasing decisions, as parents' desire to purchase the best and safest products for their children.
 As a result, according to the USDA's most recent report on Expenditures on Children by Families 2013 (August 2014), parents on average, spend between \$9,130 and \$25,700 on their child on an annual basis for related housing, food, transportation, clothes, healthcare, daycare and other items, depending on age of the child and annual income.
 The amount spent by parents in the highest income group (before tax income greater than \$106,540) was more than twice the amounts spent by parents in the lowest income group (before tax income of less than \$61,530).
 On average, households spent between 14 - 25% of their before-tax income on a child.
-Similar patterns are seen in other counties around the world.
+Similar patterns are seen in other countries around the world.